KrishKabi/ZarTush-Data-Consulting-Pvt-Ltd/README.md

 <br>

-***🔒 Confidentiality Note:** To comply with Non-Disclosure Agreements (NDAs), all sensitive metrics, proprietary business logic, and identifying customer details have been anonymized or modified.
+***Confidentiality Note:** To comply with Non-Disclosure Agreements (NDAs), all sensitive metrics, proprietary business logic, and identifying customer details have been anonymized or modified.
 The data structures and engineering architecture remain identical to the production environment.*

 ---